This modifier creates branching structures which can be used in a trail object or rendered with the X-Particles Spline Mesher.

 The modifier will first set the angle around the stem from the 'Angle' parameter and will generate a branch.
 For all subsequent branches the angle will be incremented by the angle in the spline at that point along the stem.

 The angle used in the 'Set Angle' and 'Set Angle Then Spline' modes.

 You can spawn from the particle used in the stem with these settings.
 If you also want to spawn from the branched particles, these same settings are used but you will also need to enable spawning in the Sub-Branch object.

 Important note about Spawning

-For spawning to work correctly, the Branch modifier MUST be added to the modifiers exclusion list of the spawning emitter.
+For spawning to work correctly, the Branching modifier MUST be added to the modifiers exclusion list of the spawning emitter.
 This will be done automatically if you use the 'Create Spawning Emitter' button or if you drag an emitter into the 'Spawning Emitter' link field.
 However, if you then remove this modifier from the exclusion list, or change the list to 'Include' rather than 'Exclude', or any other change which would allow this modifier to act on the spawning emitter, no spawning will occur.

 This is a safety measure.
 Since X-Particles is threaded, using a spawning emitter which is then acted upon by the branch modifier means that the modifier will attempt both to spawn from the spawned particles and create branches from them.
 This can cause a crash, so allowing the modifier to act on an emitter it is using for spawning is not permitted.

 Check this switch to enable spawning from the stem particle.

 The emitter used to generate spawns.
 This should NOT be the same emitter whose particles are generating the branches.